-It’s that time of year when hosting family and friends becomes a regular occurrence, and weather finds us entertaining more inside than out.
-Whether you’ll have a bustling full house or quiet family gatherings, the holidays are a great opportunity to evaluate the functionality of your space.
+Hard to believe that the holidays are upon us already!
+Whether you’ll have a bustling full house or quiet family gatherings this year, the holidays are a great time to evaluate the functionality of your spaces.
 For instance, when family and friends arrive, where do they gather?
+Do guests feel welcomed and comfortable or in the way?
 Are they able to mingle easily?
-Does your home suit your specific needs?
-Do guests feel welcomed and comfortable or in the way?
+Does your home suit your family’s lifestyle?

 If you’re considering a renovation, the holidays are the perfect time to start your planning!
-When the dishes are put away and your guests have left, think back on how your space worked for you.
+When the dishes are put away and you put your feet up to relax, think back on how your space worked for you.
 Take notes about what works and what doesn’t and create a wish list so you’re one step ahead when it’s time for a redesign.
 Here are some tips for how to use the holidays to plan your perfect renovation:

 Think about your Space